Masmiseim36/nxpSDK/middleware/mcuboot_opensource/boot/cypress/BlinkyApp/Readme.md

-### Blinking LED test application for MCUBoot Bootloader
+### Blinking LED test application for MCUboot bootloader

 ### Description

-Implements simple Blinky LED CM4 application to demonstrate MCUBoot Application operation in terms of BOOT and UPGRADE process.
+Implements simple Blinky LED CM4 application to demonstrate MCUboot Application operation in terms of BOOT and UPGRADE process.

-It is started by MCUBoot Application which is running on CM0p.
+It is started by MCUboot Application which is running on CM0p.

 Functionality: